An Administration of Medication policy has been in existence in the school since 2005.

 Care – Plan

 A list of children who may require medical attention is displayed in the staffroom, office and class teachers have a copy on file.
+These lists must not be displayed in public areas in order to comply with GDPR.

 The following staff are responsible for administering anapen: Mary O’Rourke, Siobhan McCabe, Patricia Cunniffe, Heather Mc Cullagh and Ciara Fallon.